Want to Improve Workplace Culture? Promote Friendships at Work

 Consider this: in a 2022 Gallup poll, employees that had a “best friend” at work were more than twice as likely to recommend their company as a great place to work, 24% less likely to be looking for a new job, and more than twice as likely to state they were “extremely satisfied” with their job.

-While I can’t tell you how to ensure everyone has a best friend at work, I can tell you that developing coworker relationships doesn’t always come naturally.
+While I cannot tell you how to ensure everyone has a best friend at work, I can tell you that developing coworker relationships does not always come naturally.
 Sometimes employees get caught in the mundane and need a little nudge to step outside of their work funnel, while others balk at the idea of intermingling and being social while at work.

-But with data backing the need for strong coworker relationships, your company needs to provide opportunities for friendships to flourish.
-Here’s where to start.
+With data backing the need for strong coworker relationships, your company may need to provide opportunities for friendships to flourish and keep employees informed about the importance of these relationships.
+Some of those opportunities may be through company-sponsored events.

 Improve Workplace Culture With Company Events

-No matter how small (think: cake for a coworker’s birthday), or large (think: company outing), employer-sponsored events are a great way for employees to interact with peers.
+Team members can benefit greatly from employer-sponsored events, no matter how small (think: cake for a coworker’s birthday), or large (think: company outing), as these events are a great way for employees to interact with peers.
 It also gives them a common bond to talk about in future conversations.

-Here are 10 ideas of company events you could implement to improve your workplace culture.
+Here are 10 ideas of company events you could implement to improve your company culture.

 1. Game Day Rivalry